The Watcher in the Woods (2017 film): Production

-During the early production process the decision was made to eliminate the science-fiction elements present in the novel and the 1980 film in order to "ensure their story was more cohesive" and make it a “more straightforward supernatural story.”
-Angelica Huston was brought on to portray Mrs. Aylwood and Tallulah Evans the film's protagonist, Jan.
+During the early production process the decision was made to eliminate the science-fiction elements present in the novel and the 1980 film in order to "ensure their story was more cohesive" and make it a "more straightforward supernatural story."
+Anjelica Huston was brought on to portray Mrs. Aylwood and Tallulah Evans the film's protagonist, Jan.
 Melissa Joan Hart was confirmed as director and executive producer, working on a screenplay adapted from the novel by Scott Abbott.
 Hart had been a fan of the 1980 film and had spent approximately seventeen years trying to obtain the rights to film an updated version of the story.

 During filming Hart used her iPhone to shoot the underwater scenes.
 Hart was also unable to film at night, so black magic lenses were used to simulate nighttime.

 Release

-The Watcher in the Woods first aired on the Lifetime Channel on October 17, 2017 and was given a Region 1 home video release on September 11, 2018.
+The Watcher in the Woods first aired on the Lifetime Channel on October 17, 2017, and was given a Region 1 home video release on September 11, 2018.